The British Marshall Scholarship

 You must determine your first and second choice graduate programs for each year of the Marshall funding.
 Undertake thorough research to familiarize yourself with the top programs in your field in the U.K.

 Only U.S. citizens with a minimum G.P.A. of 3.7 are eligible to apply.
 Begin the process during the spring before your final year on campus by submitting a Pre-Application.
 Current seniors or recent UCI alumni may also apply.
 You must finish your bachelor’s degree before enrollment.
 However, you do NOT need to have earned a bachelor’s degree by the time you apply.

 Applicants should demonstrate professional competence and dedication to the field of study through leadership or mentoring roles in academic or service organizations, publications or performances, and/or significant work experience/internships related to the major.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

-The first step in applying is to complete a Pre-Application, accessible each year throughout March.
-In April and May, SOP staff review Pre-Applications and meet with students to discuss their candidacy and subsequent steps.
+Working with SOP advisors is mandatory, as campus nomination is required.
+To begin the SOP advising process, juniors, graduating seniors, and alumni within 1 year of graduation complete a Big 10 Pre-Application.
+In April and May, SOP staff review Pre-Applications and meet with potential applicants to discuss their candidacy and subsequent steps.
 For detailed information about each stage of the application process — including the roles of campus endorsement and evaluation — please view the Application Process Overview.